 It's the reason why high-performance athletes rely on synthetic ice tiles to train all year.

-So if you're looking for a new home project, choosing skating as a new hobby, or need a way to keep up your kids' training regimen during the pandemic, synthetic ice panels are an excellent choice.
+So if you're looking for a new home project, choosing skating as a new hobby, or just need a way to keep up your kids' training regimen during the off-season, synthetic ice tiles are an excellent choice.